shenhab/YamlCV/README.md

 >9.
 [Business Critical] Discovered “bugs” in the AWS internal workflows that affected thousands of customers and created scripts to automate the reproduction of the issue consistently to be investigated by the service team, that had to patch the whole RDS fleet.
 >
 >**Projects:**
->- Designed and Implemented automated practical onBoarding training for MySQL, MariaDB, and Aurora Engines for new hires.
+>- Designed and Implemented automated practical on Boarding training for MySQL, MariaDB, and Aurora Engines for new hires.
 >- Mentoring and training 6 Engineer to the subject matter experts level.
->- Facelitating new hires training to develob the new hires to Tinured engineers as fast as possible.
+>- Facilitating new hires training to develop the new hires to T enured engineers as fast as possible.
 >
 >**Working Period:**
 >- Cloud Support Engineer II: October 2017(Promotion) - April 2018 (7 Months)
 >- Cloud Support Engineer I: November 2015 - September 2017 (1 year, 11 Months)
 >
->**Speciality:** Relational Database Services
+>**Specialty:** Relational Database Services
 >
->**Experties:**
+>**Expertise:**
 >- AWS (General)
 >- RDS (Specialized)
 >- MySQL